tri47/tri47.github.io/_posts/2020-03-15-food-blogger-ai.md

 My favorite fried chicken sandwich from the @sydneyburgercollectiveau is finally here!!
 #burger #burgersofmelbourne #melbourneburgers #sydneyburgers #sydneyfood #

 > A beautiful breakfast dish for the weather.
-Don’t get me started on the potato fried chicken in blue jeans @bishopsgatemarket #melbournefood #melbournefoodblogger #melhotornot
+Don’t get me started on the potato fried chicken in blue jeans @bishopsgatemarket  #melbournefoodblogger #melhotornot

 Somehow the "burger" prompt makes the AI think "fried chicken"!
 This is because the training data does not come with a 'header' like 'vegan chicken burger' followed by a review/description of the dish.
 Therefore, the model does not complete the rest of the prompt very well.

-### Outro
+### Results
-This is really exciting.
-I like how the model can pick up the tone and vocabulary from the training data with ease.
-It is by no means a replacement for a human writer, but I can see it being a powerful assistant who can help provide the starter lines/prompts when a writer is stuck.
+The model performs pretty well.
+I like how it can pick up the tone and vocabulary from the training data with ease.
+It also picks up on how to write relevant hashtags.
+It is by no means a replacement for a human writer, but it has the potential to be a powerful virtual assistant who can help provide the starter lines/prompts when a writer is stuck.
 It will make an excellent prompt generator for writing practice.

 The future is bright, right?
-Right?